A food craving (also called selective hunger) is an intense desire to consume a specific food, and is different from normal hunger.

-Bonus: How does sleep effect food cravings?
+Bonus: How does sleep affect food craving?

 Need help overcoming your cravings and reaching your health goals?

-Work with an OBF Gyms coach!
+Work with an OBF gym coach!

-Lv W, Finlayson G, Dando R. Sleep, food cravings and taste.
+Lv W, Finlayson G, Dando R. Sleep, food cravings, and taste.
 Appetite.
-2018 Jun 1;125:210-216. doi: 10.1016/j.appet.2018.02.013.
+2018 Jun 1;125:210-216.
+DOI: 10.1016/j.appet.2018.02.013.
 Epub 2018 Feb 12.